orehren/acvt/docs/structure.qmd

 *Location:* `acvt/filters/`

 Lua filters intervene in the Pandoc conversion process to inject data and handle special content.
-They achieve this by generating or modifying the `02-definitions-metadata.typ` file:

--   `inject-metadata.lua`: Reads the entire YAML data (including `_cv_data.yml`) and converts it into Typst variables.
+-   `inject-metadata.lua`: Reads the entire YAML data and converts it into Typst variables.
+The Variables are then passed to the typst template.
 -   `extract-cover-letter.lua`: Extracts the content under `## Coverletter` and makes it available to the template.
 -   `embed-attachments.lua`: Handles the inclusion of appendix documents.